Marie Louise de La Tour d'Auvergne: Background

-In September 1735, Louise's mother travelled to Żółkiew in Poland (today Zhovkva, Ukraine) to try to reconcile with her father.
-Following the death of her sister Clementina earlier that year, she and her husband hoped to secure the Sobieski inheritance to repay their debts.
-James Sobieski first refused to see Charlotte, but soon showed interest in his grandchildren, asking why Louise had not come to Poland.
-He suggested that Louise could marry Frederick Christian of Saxony, eldest son of King Augustus III of Poland.
+James Louis Sobieski, Louise's maternal grandfather, in 1699.

-Charlotte did not want Louise to marry too soon and miss a better match.
-She wrote to her husband that Louise is "rich enough and of a good enough house to marry well without leaving" France.
-She begged Charles Godefroy not to send Louise to Poland unless the Polish king had clearly committed to a marriage.
-Besides negotiations about a possible Saxon marriage, there were by then numerous proposals for the ten-year-old.
+In September 1735, Louise's mother travelled to Żółkiew in Poland (today Zhovkva, Ukraine) to attempt reconciliation with her father, James Louis Sobieski, Prince of Oława.
+Following the death of her sister Clementina earlier that year, the Bouillons hoped to secure the Sobieski inheritance to repay their debts.
+Sobieski refused to see Charlotte but showed interest in his grandchildren, asking why Louise had not come to Poland.
+He suggested that she could marry Frederick Christian of Saxony, eldest son of King Augustus III of Poland.
+Charlotte did not want Louise to marry too soon and miss a better match (there were by then numerous proposals for the ten-year-old).
+She wrote to her husband that Louise was “rich enough and of a good enough house to marry well without leaving” France and begged him not to send Louise to Poland unless the Polish king had clearly committed to an engagement.

-It was concluded by the Bouillons that the only way to persuade Sobieski was through Louise.
-They told him that it would be dishonourable to disinherit his grandchildren for their mother's error.
-Charlotte, however, still refused to use her daughter as a pawn, especially because now only the second-born son of the Polish king, Francis Xavier of Saxony was being mentioned as her possible husband.
-Nevertheless, after Sobieski finally received her in February 1735, father and daughter became close, and Charlotte asked her husband to send Louise to Poland.
+It was concluded by the Bouillons that the only way to persuade Sobieski about the inheritance was through Louise, arguing that it would be dishonourable to disinherit the grandchildren for their mother's error.
+Charlotte, however, still refused to use her daughter as a pawn, especially because now only the second-born son of the Polish king, Francis Xavier of Saxony, was being mentioned as her possible husband.
+Nevertheless, after Sobieski finally received Charlotte in February 1735, father and daughter became close, and Charlotte asked her husband to send Louise to Poland.
 Her possible marriage to Francis Xavier became European news.